National Fuel Gas: Subsidiaries

 Inc.; Empire Pipeline, Inc., National Fuel Gas Midstream Company, LLC and Seneca Resources Company, LLC.
 Highland Field Services, LLC (HFS), a subsidiary of Seneca Resources Company, LLC, was established in 2015 to address the water management needs for Seneca Resources and other oil and gas companies in the Appalachian basin.
-HFS currently operates two facilities in Pennsylvania - a water treatment plant in Kane, Pa.
-(Sergeant Township, McKean County) and the Clermont Storage Facility in Shippen Township, Cameron County, Pa.
-HFS also manages the EPA approved injection well in Highland Township, Elk County, Pa. and the injection wells in Brookfield Township, Ohio.
+HFS currently operates multiple facilities in Pennsylvania - a water treatment plant in Kane, Pa.
+(Sergeant Township, McKean County) and the Clermont Storage Facility in Shippen Township, Cameron County, Pa. and additional facilities in Tioga County, Pa.
+HFS also manages two EPA approved injection wells in Highland Township, Elk County, Pa. and injection wells in Brookfield Township, Ohio.
 Its HFS facility utilizes a zero liquid discharge process to manage, store and transport oil and gas liquid waste for reuse during drilling and hydraulic fracturing.
 This procedure reduces the impact on natural water resources by minimizing the need for freshwater.
 It is also the largest handler of produced water in the Appalachian Basin.
 Seneca Resources completed its divestiture of its California assets in June 2022 after 35 years of operation.